Sales, Customer Success & Account Management job market report cover, San Francisco-Oakland-Fremont, CA, 2026-06

 Career Switchers

-Biggest mistake: Trying to jump straight into enterprise closing roles without a credible bridge story or customer-facing revenue evidence.
+Biggest mistake: Trying to jump straight into enterprise sales without translating your prior industry knowledge into a clear revenue or customer-value story.

 Salary Reality